 Ingredients for Smoked Almonds

-- Sugar - brown or white sugar can be used
+- Sugar - brown or white sugar can be used, can also use maple syrup for sweetness

 How to Make Smoked Almonds

-Get your smoker ready.
-Set your smoker to the smoke setting and let that run for 5 minutes before turning it to 225 degrees.
-If your smoker doesn’t have a presmoke setting then just set the temperature to 225 degrees.
+Step 1: Set your smoker to the smoke setting and let that run for 5 minutes before turning it to 225 degrees.
+If your smoker doesn’t have a smoke setting then just set the temperature to 225 degrees.
 Fill your smoker with wood chips.

-Use either applewood, maple wood, or pecan wood to make these flavorful almonds.
+Change up the wood chips.
+Use applewood, maple wood, or pecan wood to make these flavorful almonds.
 I would not use wood like hickory or oak because those woods are used for smoking meat and are more savory in my opinion.
 If making savory nuts it is ok to use hickory or oak.

 They say that wood-pellet-burning grills use an indirect cooking method, which reduces the formation of carcinogenic chemicals.
 Cooking meats with charcoal or gas grills can cause the formation of compounds called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).